WardenHD/WardenSTL/README.md

 ## Generating documentation
 You should have [SCons](https://scons.org/) installed.
 Issue the `scons` command to generate documentation.
 To clean everything, just execute `scons -c` command.

+## Acknowledgments
+This library was inspired by the [Embedded Template Library (ETL)](https://github.com/ETLCPP/etl), and some parts of the code were adapted from it.